 How does a Disorganized-Disoriented Attachment Style affect Adults?

-Childhood traumas and unhealthy attachment patterns with parents or the primary caregivers will lead to disorganized-disoriented attachment patterns in adults.
-They show a fearful attachment style.
+Childhood traumas and unhealthy attachment patterns with parents or primary caregivers will lead to disorganized-disoriented attachment patterns in adults.
 Some of the common signs observed in disorganized-disoriented adults are:

 - An extreme and constant fear of rejection